A sales methodology is the process or framework that enables your salespeople to effectively begin and engage in each phase of the sales process.

 Ultimately, the value of a sales methodology is 1) repeatability and 2) scalability.
 Once implemented, it can make the work of recruiters, trainers, and sales managers much more efficient, as it offers a systematic approach to a seemingly un-systematic element: human behavior.

 Obvious as it may seem, humans are not, in fact, widgets.
 Your clients, both real and imagined, have thoughts, perceptions, and unpredictability within their biological makeup.
-The benefit of research is that, despite the lack of predictability in human behavior, it can close gaps and increase your likelihood of predicting particular reactions based on calculated interventions or disruptions.
+Luckily, market research and data-driven sales methodology can help you predict particular reactions based on calculated interventions or disruptions.
 Excellent salespeople are also excellent disruptors.

 The Miller Heiman sales process is a modern approach to selling and a proven methodology for managing complex sales processes.
 Let’s break it down.